siouan/frontend-gradle-plugin/README.md

 **About the distribution URL pattern**

-The `yarnDistributionUrlPattern` property offers a convenient way to download distributions from a custom website and still take advantage of the automatic resolution of the exact URL, based on the version number.
+The `yarnDistributionUrlPattern` property offers a convenient way to download distributions from a custom website - e.g. a website mirroring the official Yarn website to cache distributions, and still take advantage of the automatic resolution of the exact URL, based on the version number.
 The pattern may contain the `VERSION` token, automatically replaced with the version number set in the `yarnVersion` property.

+When using a custom website, the `yarnDistributionServerUsername` and `yarnDistributionServerPassword` properties may also be used to authenticate with a BASIC scheme.
 If the distribution needs to be upgraded, update only the `yarnVersion` property and the plugin will download the relevant distribution from the custom website.

 ### `installFrontend` - Install frontend dependencies